Sandpaper for Auto Body Work

 Sandpaper Sheets for Auto Work:

-As far as color sanding and buffing is concerned, sanding discs in the 1500 to 4000 range are your ideal options.
+For color sanding and buffing, sanding discs in the 1,500 to 4,000 range are ideal options.

 Once a new coat of paint has been applied to a vehicle and given time to dry, a sandpaper disc in this range allows for a smooth and even finishing touch along areas of panels that might exhibit roughness or inconsistencies along the painted surfaces.
 That way, you won’t experience any significant setbacks if minor challenges occur, such as the discovery that dirt or hairs have been stuck to the surface under the paint.